laismaciel-data/notebooklm-rnaseq-sickle-cell-anemia/README.md

 It was also possible to perceive the usefulness of NotebookLM in synthesizing complex scientific articles, facilitating the understanding of topics related to transcriptomics, inflammation, and biomarkers in sickle cell anemia.

---
+---

 # ⚠️ Difficulties Encountered ("Scars")

 * Some very broad prompts generated superficial answers;
 * Terms related to transcriptomics produced excessive information;
 * It was necessary to learn how to better specify the context of the questions;

-* The AI ​​provided more useful answers when the prompts were objective and targeted.
+* The AI provided more useful answers when the prompts were objective and targeted.

 ---

 # ✅ Learnings Obtained

 * Importance of prompt engineering;
 * Organization of scientific sources;
 * Use of AI as a complementary study tool;
 * Practical application of NotebookLM in biomedical research;
 * Structuring technical knowledge on GitHub.

+---

+# 👩‍🔬 Author

+Project developed by a biomedical scientist interested in translational bioinformatics, immunology, transcriptomics, and sickle cell disease research.